berensp/berensp.github.io/_posts/2025-09-15-king-arthur.md

 author: Paul Berens
 tags: ["theology", "books"]
 ---
 Loved it.
-M. and I took our time with *King Arthur and His Knights of the Round Table*; he keeping all the different knights and their stories straight in his head.
+M. and I took our time with *King Arthur*; he keeping all the different knights and their stories straight in his head.

 And surprisingly Catholic.
 The Holy Grail features prominently; the knights gatherings seem to revolve around Pentecost, Christmas, and Michaelmas; and spiritual purity and Christian ideals are bigger themes than I realized.
 The ending (epilogue, I think) is also unexpected but very impressive for a Christian/Catholic.